KonscienceGit/SolarSystem/README.md

 # SolarSystem
 A light C++/OpenGL visualizer, able to render a stellar system based on its properties.

+## How to use

+### For windows
+You can either grab the [Packaged_Release_for_Windows_Jul_18.zip](https://github.com/KonscienceGit/SolarSystem/blob/master/Packaged_Release_for_Windows_Jul_18.zip) in the files above, or you can import the Qt project source code from the [Source_code](https://github.com/KonscienceGit/SolarSystem/tree/master/Source_code) folder of this repo.

+### For Debian
+You may grab the source code in the [Old_Ubuntu_source_code_from Jan_2018.tgz](https://github.com/KonscienceGit/SolarSystem/blob/master/Old_Ubuntu_source_code_from%20Jan_2018.tgz) tarball in this repo, it's an older code sir, but it checks out.

 ## Origin

 This program was first a computer-science college project, that somehow evolved into something more concrete, both substantially and emotionally.
-To make it short, I took so much pleasure making this program, it revealed in me my passion for computer graphics.
+To make it short, I took so much pleasure making this program, it revealed in me my passion for graphics programming.

 ## What it is

-This is, as of now, a light weight C++ OpenGL visualizer, able to project 3D rendering of the solar system.
+This is, as of now, a light weight C++ OpenGL 3D visualizer, able to project a rendering of the solar system.
 All bodies sizes except the sun are on scale.
 While orbit radiuses are simplified, rotations axes, rotation period, orbit period, orbit tilt and so forth are parameters the visualizer take into account and represent accurately.
+While the orbit period is correct, it's not fully using Kepler's law and then bodies speed is simply a linear angular speed from the orbit plane pov.

 ## Present functions